The Ultimate List of Pure Michigan Breweries

 13. 1668 Winery and Lockside Brewing – Sault Ste.
 Marie

 Sip these locally crafted beers with an open-air view of the river.
 There's also a full-service menu and gallery as well as special first Friday art openings.

 Short’s is one of the most popular Michigan breweries, with award-winning brews and fun names for their products.
 Head to the pub in Bellaire for their beers on tap, which can be partnered with a delicious meal.

 Located in the historic Village of Grand Traverse Commons, Earthen Ales began as a husband and wife team, servicing up well-balanced brews with snacks, or bring in your own food from neighboring restaurants.

 Right Brain Brewery is right downtown.
 They focus on creating beers with local flavor ties like asparagus and cherry pie.

 Stormcloud focuses on Belgian-inspired, Michigan-mage beers in their vintage taproom where you can also snack on delicious food from flatbreads to charcuterie plates.

 Beards was founded by two locals with a passion for craft beer which is still evident today.
 Head to their taproom where they have 24 beers on tap and food to pair them with.

-Is chock full of history, located in a place where beer has been brewed since 1872.
+Located in a place where beer has been brewed since 1872 and chock full of history.
 Enjoy beer onsite and participate in their mug club!

 Enjoy sandwiches, burgers and more at this family-owned business.
 Be sure to swing by Fridays and Saturdays for live music.